 Supporting student learning through technology.

-The Library provides access to a range of technologies, wireless internet, a colour printer, digital cameras and tripods, data projectors, laptop computers, an iPad, e-readers and state of art video conferencing technology.
-Students and staff have access to an extensive Digital Library through the Library Course on Moodle and via Oliver the new Library Management System.
-This includes access 24/7 to ClickView Online - a video library and Encyclopedia Britannica.
+The Library provides access to a range of technologies, a colour printer, scanner, digital cameras and tripods, data projectors, laptop computers, iPads and state of art video conferencing technology.
+Students and staff have access to an extensive Digital Library through the Library page on Moodle and via Oliver the new Library Management System.
+This includes access 24/7 to ClickView Online - a video library and Britannica School.

 The Connected Classroom provides students and teachers with the opportunity to connect with experts from around the globe through video conferencing.
 Such conferences enrich and supplement curriculum across all stages and key learning areas.

 There is a designated area in theLlibrary containing a range of HSC resources.
-These include a large collection of study guides, information on lectures offered by a number of universities, job guides and the like.
-Mr McCartney updates printed information on Career and University paths which are freely available to the students.
+These include a large collection of study guides, information on lectures offered by a number of universities, job guides and publications such as the latest UAC Guide.
+Mr McCartney, our Careers Adviser, regularly updates information on Career and University pathways, which are freely available to the students.

 The School Counsellors and students have created a display of flyers and information related to student wellbeing.
 Students are encouraged to take the reading materials.
 Topics include mental health issues, dealing with anxiety and depression and how to get the sleep one needs.